Peter Dreier

-Peter Dreier is an American urban policy analyst, author, liberal commentator and college political science professor.
+Peter Dreier is an American urban policy analyst, author, self-described democratic socialist, and college political science professor.
 He is the Dr. E.P.
 Clapp Distinguished Professor of Politics at Occidental College in Los Angeles, California.

+Dreier labels himself a "committed Jew."

 Education

 Dreier graduated from Syracuse University with a B.A. in 1970 and from the University of Chicago with a Ph.D. in 1977.

 Career

 Dreier was the Director of Housing at the Boston Redevelopment Authority and senior policy advisor to Boston Mayor Ray Flynn for nine years.

 In January 1993, Dreier became a professor at Occidental College.

 In 1993, Dreier was appointed by the Clinton administration to the advisory board of Resolution Trust Corporation.

 Dreier is an urban policy analyst.

-He is a member of the Democratic Socialists of America.